Alizadeh275/NLP_Project/README.md

 [02/01/2022 20:22:01] {test.py:65} INFO - total number of example 3610
 [02/01/2022 20:22:01] {test.py:136} INFO - EM 39.128542
 ```
-> Conclusion: <br /> The reached EM is lower than APE-FiD-base result, and we think it is because that we do expriments on small parts of data (due to RAM limitation.
-APE-FiD base).
+> Conclusion: <br /> The reached EM is lower than APE-FiD-base result, and we think it is because that we do expriments on small parts of data (due to RAM limitation).